 Once established in a market, we have an opportunity to efficiently expand both our provider and payor contracts.
 Given the benefits PCPs experience from joining our P3 Care Model, which offers providers the teams, tools and technologies to better support their patient base, we often experience growth in our affiliate network after entering a market.
 Because of the benefits, we have also historically experienced high retention with our affiliate providers.
-From 2018 through March 31, 2023, we experienced a 98% physician retention rate in our affiliate provider network.
+From 2018 through September 30, 2023, we experienced a 98% physician retention rate in our affiliate provider network.
 By expanding our affiliate provider network and adding new physicians to the P3 network, we can quickly increase the number of contracted at-risk members under our existing health plan arrangements.

 Additionally, by expanding the number of contracted payors, we can leverage our existing infrastructure to quickly increase our share of patients within our physician network.
-We have a proven ability to manage medical costs and improve clinical outcomes of our lives under management on behalf of our payor partners.
-This is evidenced by the receipt of inbound partnership requests from payors to improve growth, quality and profitability in their markets.